Crafty-Codes/arcade/README.md

-# tamagotchi
+#  Flappybird
-Tamagotchi for raspi pico
+Flappybird for raspi pico